Home Aviation Private Jet Cost Per Hour

 What costs are added on top of the hourly charter rate?

 The hourly rate covers airborne flight time only.
-Additional costs billed separately include: aircraft positioning (the empty ferry flight from where the jet is based to your departure airport), landing and handling fees at both airports, crew overnight expenses if the crew stays at your destination, premium catering, fuel surcharges when fuel prices are elevated, federal excise tax on US domestic flights (7.5%), and international handling fees for permits and customs.
+Additional costs billed separately include: aircraft positioning (the empty ferry flight from where the jet is based to your departure airport), landing and handling fees at both airports, crew overnight expenses if the crew stays at your destination, premium catering, fuel surcharges when fuel prices are elevated, federal excise tax on US domestic flights (7.5%), EU SAF (sustainable aviation fuel) surcharges of 2-6% on European departures, and international handling fees for permits and customs.
 These add 25 to 40% on typical domestic routes; more on international sectors with significant positioning requirements.

 Is a super-midsize jet worth the extra cost over a light jet?